MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

 -----------------
 This section presents quickstart setup guides for the above common use cases.
 The guides assume that QCFractal has been installed (see :doc:`install`).
-More detailed guides are available:
+General guides are also available:

 * :doc:`setup_server`
 * :doc:`setup_compute`